-Forty percent of the UK’s greenhouse gas emissions come from households.
-It stands to reason, then, that our appliances and how we use them play a big role in the quest to reduce our climate impact – not to mention their effect on the energy bills hitting our door mats.
+An estimated 40% of the UK’s greenhouse gas emissions come from households.
+It stands to reason, then, that our appliances – and how we use them – play a big role in the quest to reduce our climate impact, not to mention their effect on our energy bills.

 The washing machine is one of the most heavily used appliances in the home.
-A 7kg washing machine used 220 times a year will cost typically between £25 - £35 a year to run.
-In-fact, wet appliances account for nearly 10% of a typical household’s energy bills.
+A 7kg washing machine used 220 times a year will cost typically between £25 – £35 a year to run.
+In fact, wet appliances account for nearly 10 per cent of a typical household’s energy bills.

-Of course, there’s going to be no return to the days of the mangle – but there are options to consider which can cut washing expenses and emissions.
+While there’s going to be no return to the days of the wringer, there are options to consider to cut washing expenses and emissions.

-A number of factors which influence a washing machine’s energy consumption beyond the frequency it is used, including the machine’s energy rating.
-European energy labels are currently in the process of switching back to a simple A-G format, but as things stand, the highest possible rating is A+++.
+Several factors influence a washing machine’s energy consumption beyond the frequency it is used, including the machine’s energy rating.
+From March 2021, European energy labels will switch back to a simple A-G format, but currently the highest possible rating is A+++.

 Wherever your model rates on the scale, there are some fundamental factors to consider in energy performance.
 Two of the main ones are wash temperature and load size.

 Lower temperatures use less energy, and while there has been increased awareness of the advantages of turning to 30 degrees, the European Union’s Ecodesign initiative has made a 20 degree option compulsory on new machine models since 2013.
 Such temperatures are particularly worth considering when washing clothing that is not heavily soiled.
 There’s a helpful guide dedicated to washing at 20 degrees.

 Trying to avoid washing half loads whenever possible is another good rule of thumb, but if it’s unavoidable, you should always use the half load programme, if available.